“Really engaging tutor who clearly knew his stuff”

 Brief overview of the changes to the Ofsted Framework for 2019 & their implications for Science departments

-• Impact of the Ofsted trails for Science
+• Impact of the Ofsted trials for Science

 • Really understanding what a ‘knowledge-rich curriculum’ looks like in Science